dennis-lawter/matrix-bot/README.md

 # Matrix Bot
-A simple matrix bot written in rust.
+A command line tool for sending messages to a matrix chatroom.

 <p align="center">
   <!-- CI -->